 The carob tree likes full sun and average, light, moderately moist, well-drained in USDA Hardiness zones 9-11.
 It tolerates alkali soil, some drought, heat, and dry atmosphere as well as urban pollutants.
 Propagation is difficult but may be accomplished by seed or grafting.
 Plants are generally healthy and have no signficant pests or diseases.
 Carob tree is cultivated as an ornamental for shade or as a street tree as well as for its pods that can be ground and used in place of cocoa powder.
 Although slow growing, trees live for a very long time.

-The genus name, Ceratonia, is from the Greek word keras meaning horn and referring to the seed pods of the carob.
+The genus name, Ceratonia, is from the Greek word keras meaning horn and referring to the shape ofseed pods of the carob.
 The specific epithet, siliqua is the Latin word meaning pod or husk and refers to the fruit of the tree.